Table of contents:

 6. Finally, check if everything is working.

 From now on, your entire website will be available in the additional language (e.g., at www.your-website.com/de).
-You are also able to manually change and correct these translations.
+You are also able to manually change and correct any of these translations.
 However, be cautious: each time you change your original content, TranslatePress may automatically generate a new translation, overwriting your manual edits.
-If this isn’t what you want, you can disable automatic translation or exclude specific text from being translated by adding a CSS class to that element.
+If this isn’t what you want, you can disable automatic translation after they are done or exclude specific parts of text from being translated by adding a CSS class to that element.
 These classes can be configured in the plugin’s advanced settings.

 I also highly advise restricting your API key to work only with your own domain name.
 This adds an important layer of security.

-Finally, let me briefly mention the cost.
+Finally, a brief mention of the cost.
 The great thing is that this is a one-time cost for the initial translation.
-After Google has done its job, you can even disable your API key if you wish.
-To give you an idea of the prices, I was able to translate my entire online shop for less than two dollars.
+After Google has done its job, you can even disable your API key.
+The API is designed for heavy business usage, so for a typical brochure-style website, the translation will likely be free.
+To give you an idea of the prices, I was able to translate our entire online shop for less than two dollars.

 My top 5 most useful tips

-Here are a few tips to make working with the plugin more pleasant.
+Here are a few tips to make your experience with the plugin more pleasant.

 2. Use classes to exclude elements from translation.
 Every translation plugin offers exclusion based on CSS selectors.
 I make a habit of adding a .notranslate class to elements that shouldn’t be translated.
 You can also create a class like .noaitranslate to prevent only automatic translation.
 Important: Don’t add these classes to navigation menu items, as TranslatePress will ignore them completely and won’t translate the links.